 Has the way people approach ESG investing changed over time?

 Just like the causes people support and the circumstances of our society have evolved over the years, so has ESG investing.
-In the beginning, it began with a focus on excluding “sin stocks,” or those from companies that produce or promote tobacco, gambling, or alcohol, from portfolios.
+In the beginning, it began with a focus on excluding “sin stocks,” or those companies that produce or promote tobacco, gambling, or alcohol, from portfolios.
 After a while, ESG investors began to avoid companies with governance issues — i.e. those with voting or board structures that benefitted management over shareholders.
 And in the 90s, climate change rose to the forefront of ESG investors’ minds.

 Today, investors look to be inclusionary, rather than exclusionary.
 People want to invest in companies that are doing right by their shareholders, employees, communities, and the environment.